-If you’re using legal sources in your report and are trying to figure out how to fit them into your reference list, you’ll probably feel somewhat confused because, for the most part, APA follows The Bluebook: A Uniform System of Citation style.
-However, in some cases, you’ll still follow APA guidelines.
+If you’re using legal sources in your report, you’ll need to know how to fit them into your reference list.
+You may feel somewhat confused, though, because, for the most part, APA format follows The Bluebook: A Uniform System of Citation style for citing legal sources.
+However, in some cases, you’ll still follow standard APA 6 guidelines.

 Bluebook or APA

-APA recommends that references to legal materials, such as statutes, court decisions and legislative materials be formatted in the Bluebook style for consistency.
+The sixth edition of APA recommends that you should format references to legal materials, such as statutes, court decisions and legislative materials in the Bluebook style for consistency.
 When you cite periodicals or books, simply use regular APA format.

 It’s helpful to understand how abbreviations are used in citing legal sources.
 As you’re scrolling through an APA reference list that includes a court case, you may come across a citation like this one:

 If you have a legal background, it may be easy to figure out.
-If not, you’re probably baffled.
+If not, this kind of citation can be baffling.
 Using the handy list of common abbreviations, though, you should be able to figure it out.

 Let’s Decipher This Legal Citation